camunda/camunda-docs/versioned_docs/version-8.5/components/best-practices/development/invoking-services-from-the-process-c7.md

 ### General recommendation

 In general, we _recommend to use external tasks_ to apply a general architecture and mindset, that allows to [leverage Camunda 8 easier](/guides/migrating-from-camunda-7/migration-readiness.md#prepare-for-smooth-migrations).
-This typically outweights the following downsides of external tasks:
+This typically outweighs the following downsides of external tasks:

 - A slightly increased complexity for Java projects, because they have to handle separate Java clients.
 - A slightly increased overhead compared to Java delegates, as all communication with the engine is remote, even if it runs in the same Java VM.